-The phrase ‘Entrepreneur’ has many connotations, though none seem to evoke images of vast wealth and wild success as that of the famed Richard Branson.
+The phrase ‘Entrepreneur’ has many connotations, though none seems to evoke images of vast wealth and wild success as that of the famed Richard Branson.
 Renowned across the world, he’s a fantastic example of human achievement: even if you don’t really know who he is, you’ve definitely heard his name!

 Worth an eye-watering $4.20 BILLION, he’s arguably one of the most successful and influential people on the planet.
-An investor, an author, philanthropist and well-versed kitesurfer, he’s a truly enviable man.
+An investor, an author, philanthropist, and well-versed kitesurfer, he’s a truly enviable man.